oneapi-src/oneDPL/rfcs/proposed/host_backend_histogram/README.md

 - Policies: `seq`, `unseq`, `par`, `par_unseq`
 - Backends: `serial`, `tbb`, `openmp`

 Users have a choice of execution policies when calling oneDPL APIs.
 They also have a number of options of backends which they can select from when using oneDPL.
 It is important that all combinations of these options have support for the `histogram` APIs.

 ### Performance
 With little computation, a histogram algorithm is likely a memory-bound algorithm.
-So, the implementation prioritize reducing memory accesses and minimizing temporary memory traffic.
+So, the implementation prioritizes reducing memory accesses and minimizing temporary memory traffic.

 ### Memory Footprint